 Ghost – the simple solution for publishers

 Launched in April 2013, the content management system, Ghost started life as a Kickstarter campaign, which raised €200,000 within one month.
-This WordPress alternative, which, as of July 2017, has been installed 1.5 million times, is a platform for publishing texts and is geared towards writers.
+This WordPress alternative, which, as of July 2017, has been installed 1.5 million times (correct as of May 2019), is a platform for publishing texts and is geared towards writers.
 Their focus therefore centers on what made WordPress so great.
 The open source program is made with bloggers, independent journalists, and editors in mind.
-Ghost is available in desktop versions for macOS, Windows, and Linux (Ubuntu), as well as in a web dashboard version (Ghost Pro), which enables users to edit content and layout.
+Ghost is available in desktop versions for macOS, Windows, Linux (Ubuntu), and an app for Android, as well as in a web dashboard version (Ghost Pro), which enables users to edit content and layout.